rk-kaps/Universal-Business-Data-Suite/README.md

 Designed for real-world office environments, the software focuses on reducing manual work while maintaining a simple interface for non-technical users.

 ---
+# CHANGES

+## Added
+- Automatic extraction of selectable text from PDFs.
+- Intelligent detection of digital vs. scanned PDFs.
+- Automatic fallback to OCR when no selectable text is found.
+- Improved processing speed and extraction accuracy for digital PDFs.

+---
 #  Features

 ## 📄 1.
 OCR Data Extraction